-This may be the most delicious, easy banana cake you’ll ever make!
-With Salted Toffee Icing, it’s over the top!
+This Banana Pound Cake with Salted Toffee Icing may be the most delicious, easy banana cake you’ll ever make!
+The icing takes it over the top!

 I’m always looking for recipes that will make your life (and mine) a little easier and more delicious – this Banana Bundt Cake with Salted Toffee Icing ticks all the boxes!